xjackk/TwitchTVExpose/README.md

         API.getHeaders()
 ~~~

-Notice how the header entity module listens for a `header:entities` request and responds with a static `Backbone.Collection`
+Notice how the header entity module uses the msgBus module to listen for a `header:entities` request and responds with a static `Backbone.Collection`

 ---